Dr. Kenneth T. Park

 Academic Interests and Research

 Dr. Park's research interests have been centered on understanding of surface atomic and electronic structures and their effect toward adsorbates.
 In the past couple of decades, he has investigated defect formation, their atomic structure, and local stoichiometry on single crystal TiO2 surfaces.
 Particularly using Scanning Tunneling Microscopy, he studied the relationship between local stoichiometry and structure in nanometer-sized surface defects and their chemical property.
-More recently, he employed all-electron density functional theory (DFT, implemented in Wien2k) to investigate the electronic, thermodynamic, and mechanical properties of TiO2 polymorphs using the Hubbard-corrected DFT approach.

 Research Interests